Resume Tips

 How many projects should I list?

-What if I don't have PMP certification?
+What if I do not have PMP certification?

 Answer: Highlight other certs (CAPM, CSM, PRINCE2) or emphasize experience, methodologies used, and quantifiable results.
 Mention if PMP is in progress.